scttcper/ngx-emoji-mart/README.md

 **DEMO**: https://ngx-emoji-mart.vercel.app

-This project is a port of [emoji-mart](https://github.com/missive/emoji-mart) by missive
+This project is a port of [emoji-mart](https://github.com/missive/emoji-mart) by missive.

 ## Installation